prakhar0x01/prakhar0x01.github.io/_posts/2024-07-25-hacking-nasa.md

 categories:
 - Security Research
 excerpt: |
   My experience of finding multiple security vulnerabilities in the NASA Systems.
-In this blog post, i’ll explain all the technical part and non-technical parts of it.
+In this blog post, I’ll explain all the technical part and non-technical parts of it.
 image: "https://picsum.photos/2560/600?image=733"
 ---

-> I recieve letter of appreciation from NASA for finding multiple potential Security vulnerabilities in their systems.
+> I received 3 letters of appreciation from NASA for finding multiple potential Security vulnerabilities in their systems.
 In this blog post, I’ll explain all the technical part and non-technical parts of it.

 ### My Approach?

-1 - I decided to look for [Access Control](https://portswigger.net/web-security/access-control), [IDOR's](https://portswigger.net/web-security/access-control/idor), [Authentication](https://portswigger.net/web-security/authentication) Issues. so for that i need functional assets that have some functionalities to break.
+1 - I decided to look for [Access Control](https://portswigger.net/web-security/access-control), [IDOR's](https://portswigger.net/web-security/access-control/idor), [Authentication](https://portswigger.net/web-security/authentication) Issues.
+So, for that, I need functional assets that have some functionalities that need to be broken.

-2 - Hence, I used very basic google dorks to find those assets, as a result found some of them.
+2 - Hence, I used very basic Google Dorks to find those assets, as a result found some of them.

 3 - As a result discovered & reported several security vulnerabilities to NASA (P1,P2,P3,P4).